Information for Freshman Applicants

 If you have a special talent (art, music, speech/debate, theater/dance) you wish to continue pursuing in some way at Binghamton University, consider submitting a special talent portfolio.
 This enables us to consider your talents during the admissions process.
 It doesn't affect your intended major and isn't an audition to enter any program.

-Requirements and instructions are posted below by talent:
+COMING SOON: Requirements and instructions will be posted below by talent:

 Binghamton is happy to accept and review applications from students who received their education through home-schooling experiences.